apostrophecms/sanitize-html/README.md

 );
 ```

-The filter function can also return the string `"tag"` to only remove the tag, while leaving its content.
+The filter function can also return the string `"excludeTag"` to only remove the tag, while keeping its content.
 For example, you can remove tags for anchors with invalid links:

 ```js
 sanitizeHtml(